 Select a metal ring that can be grabbed by the magnet.
 (That way you can wear the lifter like a necklace when you’re not using it.)
 A split metal key ring works well enough, but I prefer a nice “welded ring” (like the one in this picture) which I got at my local hardware store for $1.60.

 The boule lifter is now ready for use.
 There is a photo of the finished product at the top of this page.

 This is actually our second design for a magnetic boule lifter.
 Our first version used galvanized steel washers and epoxy glue (rather than a plastic bottle cap and silicon glue) to support and protect the magnet.
 It worked well, but didn’t last very long.
-The epoxy had difficulty sticking to the smooth flat surface of the steel washers.
-Also, the epoxy was quite brittle— it cracked and broke away after about three months of use.
+The epoxy had difficulty sticking to the smooth flat surface of the steel washers, and it was so brittle that it cracked and broke away after about three months of use.
 I think that this design will solve those problems.
 Over the next few months I will use it regularly and report on what I find.
 [2022-04-02]